-Managing a job search during or after cancer treatment is not only challenging but can also be incredibly anxiety-filled at a time when you need it least.
-Below are a battery of resources to help you think through everything from resume building to interviewing and tracking your contacts.
+Managing a job search during or after cancer treatment is not only challenging, it can also be incredibly anxiety-provoking — at a time when you least need that added stress.
+Below is a list of free resources and services to help you think through everything from resume building to interviewing and tracking your contacts.

-Depending on what your treatment plan looked like you may have some gaps in your resume.
-Check out three sample resumes to see what kind of resume style works best for you (Entry Level Resume, Chronological Resume, Functional/Chronological Resume).
+Depending on what your treatment plan is/was, you may have some gaps in your resume.
+Check out two sample resumes to see which style works best for you: the entry-level resume or the chronological resume.

-This list includes some sample key words for different functional specialties to include in your resume.
-Use this list to help you start brainstorming what special skills you have that you want to highlight on your resume.
+This list includes possible keywords (based on various functional specialties) to incorporate into your resume.
+It can help you brainstorm which special skills you have that you want to highlight on your resume.

-Fill in this template for each job interview; it will help prepare you and provide an easy cheat-sheet to have in front of you during the interview in case you get nervous or feel stuck.
+Fill in this template for each job interview.
+In addition to helping you prepare, it will provide you with a cheat sheet to refer to during the interview, in case you get nervous or feel stuck.

-As you attend events or connect with new contacts plug their names into this networking spreadsheet.
-Then use it to keep track of people to follow-up with; that way their information is easily accessible (and stored in one place).
-Besides being good relationship building, the majority of jobs are found from connections like these.
+As you attend events or connect with new contacts, plug their names into this networking spreadsheet.
+Then use it to keep track of people with whom you need to follow up; that way, their information is easily accessible (and stored in one place).
+Besides the fact that networking is good for building relationships, the majority of jobs are found from connections like these.

-Interviewing is the most essential and also the most stressful part of the job search.
+Interviewing is the most essential part of the job search — it can also be the most stressful.
 We have compiled a guide of interviewing methods and tips to help you through the process.

-These essential interview questions will help you get ready for what you might be asked in an interview.
-Set up times with your friends, family or social worker to hold mock interviews, this will allow you to get more comfortable hearing and answering these questions out loud.
+These essential interview questions will prepare you for what you might be asked during an interview.
+Schedule times to hold mock interviews with your friends, family or social worker; doing so will help you become more comfortable with hearing and answering these questions out loud.

 Your one-stop shop for career advice.
-Submit your question or situation to our pro bono career coaches for advice, or read questions and responses that other survivors have asked.
+Submit your question or situation to our pro bono career coaches and receive valuable guidance.
+Or read questions that other survivors have asked and see what the coaches had to say.
 Every post gets a response, and the service is completely free.